 C/Left Shift: Crouch

-Download "PleaseCollectYourThingsAndLeave_1.03.zip" for the latest version which includes some bug fixes.
+Download "PleaseCollectYourThingsAndLeave_1.03.zip" for the latest version.

 Unzip and run the executable named UE4JamSummer18.exe.